roolebo/tianocore.github.io/HTTP-Boot.md

 # **UEFI HTTP Boot**

-## HTTP BOOT

-For detailed description on UEFI HTTP Boot, see the "HTTP Boot" section in [UEFI Specification](http://www.uefi.org/specifications).
+For a detailed description on UEFI HTTP Boot, see the "HTTP Boot" section of the [UEFI Specification](http://www.uefi.org/specifications).

-### HTTP Boot Getting Start
+### HTTP Boot: Getting Started

 Please refer to the white paper [EDK II HTTP Boot Getting Started Guide](https://github.com/tianocore-docs/Docs/raw/master/White_Papers/EDKIIHttpBootGettingStartedGuide_0_8.pdf) for a step by step guide of the HTTP Boot enabling and server configuration in **corporate environment**.

+Additional information is available on the openSUSE Wiki: [UEFI HTTPBoot with OVMF](https://en.opensuse.org/UEFI_HTTPBoot_with_OVMF).

-Besides the standard DHCP parameters like the station IP, gateway and DNS server address, the EDK II HTTP Boot driver will use below extensions assigned by DHCP server in corporate environment.
+Besides the standard DHCP parameters like the station IP, gateway and DNS server address, the EDK II HTTP Boot driver will use the extensions below, assigned by the DHCP server in a corporate environment.

 | Tag Name | Tag # (DHCPv4) | Tag # (DHCPv6)| Length | Data Field |
 | --- | --- | --- | --- |--- |